qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 <!-- truncate -->

 This article spans a wide range of knowledge.
-If you find a mistake or have a suggestion, please leave a comment in [GitHub discussion](https://github.com/qouteall/qouteall-blog/discussions).
+If you find a mistake or have a suggestion, please feedback to qouteall@163.com .

 ## Summarization of traps